Partnership and Collaboration

 The mid Nott’s CVSs are the point of contact for our local voluntary sector; “Working with the Community for the Community”.
 As CVSs we are well connected with our communities and have chosen to work together because our vision, mission, values and strategic goals complement each other.
 As Leaders we have different skill sets –filling in gaps, rather than simply adding bandwidth.

-We recognised we had many cross-cutting themes in our areas and that working together we could form a strong, robust voluntary sector partnership for the whole of Mid Nottinghamshire.
-We have gained the support of our local District Councils and CCG, and currently work with the CCG to deliver a Community Development Programme – as part of the local Social Prescribing offer.
-We are now seen as an integral part of the Social Prescribing agenda.
+We recognised we had many cross-cutting themes in our areas and that working together we can form a strong, robust voluntary sector partnership for the whole of Mid Nottinghamshire.

 VCS Emergencies Partnership